MENU

 While backwards looking data is no guarantee of future market success, the research offers a compelling case for considering the employee experience in an investment strategy.

-“Measuring gives you insight,” says Catherine Yoshimoto, director of product management, FTSE Russell.
+“Measuring gives you insight,” says Catherine Yoshimoto, director of product management at FTSE Russell.
 “It gives you information you didn’t previously have.”

 The value of culture